 5. Consider each expense.

 If you find there is just not enough left over after you have allocated money to your expenses, you may need to cut back.

 6. Divvy up remaining money into savings, spending, etc.

-A budget helps you see what you have and don’t have.
+Whatever you use, having a budget is a great way to keep from going into debt.
 If you try to do it all in your head, you are going to get yourself into trouble financially.
-So, take the time to start a budget.
-Keep to your budget and enjoy the freedom you eventually earn from being disciplined.
+So, take the time to create a simple budget, keep to that budget and enjoy the freedom it can provide you.

 *As an Amazon Associate, I earn from qualifying purchases, but if I am recommending an item in my post, it is only because I have used it myself or have done enough research on the product to feel it is a good fit for my readers.